Expert Advice: Don't Make These Biggest Mistakes During Cutting Trees for Hazard-Free and Successful Tree Care

 What is the best frequency to trim my trees?

-Is it okay to remove more than one-third of a tree’s branches at a time?
+Is it okay to remove more than one-third of a tree’s branches at once?

 Conclusion